top of page

 “Illusion” vs. “Unlined” Wedding Dresses - Your Complete FAQ Guide

-If you’ve been browsing bridal gowns, you’ve likely come across the terms “illusion” and “unlined”.
+If you've been browsing bridal gowns, you've likely come across the terms "illusion" and "unlined."
 While both involve sheer or semi-sheer elements, they mean quite different things, and the right choice depends on the look, comfort, and level of modesty you want.
-Use this guide to feel confident choosing between them.
+This guide will help you feel confident choosing between them before your bridal appointment.

 Wedding Dresses Charlotte